 Table of Contents

-About the Jetty Extracts Shelter Project
+About Luna Stower and the Jetty Extracts Shelter Project

 Founded in 2014, the Jetty Extracts Shelter Project began as a compassionate-care initiative to give free cannabis to cancer patients in need.
+What started as a small, grassroots effort has grown into a multi-state cannabis donation program.

-“We started the Shelter Project to serve the people who built this movement—the patients,” explains Luna Stower, Chief Impact Officer at Jetty Extracts.
+“We started the Shelter Project to serve the people who built this movement—the patients,” explains Luna.
 “It’s our way of honoring the roots of compassionate cannabis and keeping that promise alive.”

-The Role of Compassionate Cannabis
+The Role of Compassionate Cannabis for Patients

 What is the Jetty Extracts Shelter Project?